-If you’re a business owner who’s looking to get a credit card with flexible payment options, consider getting the Amex Plum Card.
+If you’re a business owner who’s looking to get a credit card with flexible payment options, consider getting the Plum Card from American Express.
 This charge card can help your business with cash flow issues such as a decrease in income or an increase in expenses.

 While it may not have a lot of perks and benefits like other credit cards, the card’s functions are pretty straightforward and offer great value for businesses.